-For more on the background, The Modern History of Moon Gardening discusses how everyone from Rudolf Steiner to Charles Dowding have explored this subject.
+For more on the background, The Modern History of Moon Gardening looks at lunar gardening enthusiasts from Rudolph Steiner to Charles Dowding.

 Gardening With Moon Cycles